drips-network/docs/docs/the-protocol/technical-overview.md

 ![](https://i.imgur.com/Cs8Dz0V.png)

 Each time a user collects funds sent to them, if they have chosen to define Splits for their account, then splitting is applied.
 Users can also choose to split any funds they've currently received as a standalone action, without collecting, if they wish.
-Splitting is the second way that a user can receieve funds in the protocol.
+Splitting is the second way that a user can receive funds in the protocol.

-The third and final way that funds can be transferred in the protcol is by using a "Give".
-Gives are one-time transfers of funds similar to ordinary Ethereum transactions, except that they happen within the Drips Protocol, so that any Splits the receiving user has defined are applied to the funds transfered using a Give.
+The third and final way that funds can be transferred in the protocol is by using a "Give".
+Gives are one-time transfers of funds similar to ordinary Ethereum transactions, except that they happen within the Drips Protocol, so that any Splits the receiving user has defined are applied to the funds transferred using a Give.

 ## DripsHub Smart Contract Architecture